The Sons of Jason – The Explorer HeroesThe Dark Herald

 Naturally, men want to make their fortunes in the realm of Chaos and then return to the lands of Law where their gains will be protected.

 The Explorer Hero.

-Back when America was allowed to have “real life heroes,” the more questionable events in the lives Boone, Crockett and especially Bowie were quietly sanded away in primary school history books.
+Back when America was allowed to have “real-life heroes,” the more questionable events in the lives of Boone, Crockett, and especially Bowie were quietly sanded away in primary school history books.
 Not so much denied as never brought up.
 Stuff like that was for college courses where you were expected to challenge your preconceived notions (God, I miss America).
-But for the masses heroes were allowed to stay pure.
+But for the masses, heroes were allowed to stay pure.
 The Frontiersmen were a roughhewn subset of the Aspirational Hero.

 Since the Explorer hero delineates the boundary between Law and Chaos, he is a source of security in times of insecurity.
 Which the 1950s most definitely were.

 Everybody thinks the 1950s were a time of incredible stability and prosperity for America.
 And they were, but you have to take into consideration what the previous forty years had been like.
 A gargantuan war in Europe, followed by a decade of out-of-control behavior where anyone who had a beer was a lawbreaker, (meaning everyone was a lawbreaker).
 This was followed in turn by ten years of complete economic collapse and famine, with a new and global war batting cleanup.
 Of course, everyone was insecure.
 How could they not be?

 The really worrying thing for people in the Fifties was that while everything was calm at the moment there were worrying rumbles beneath the surface like the first warning tremors the people of Pompeii felt coming from Vesuvius.
 There was something coming, they could feel it and they didn’t know what it would be.